 A quota imposes limits on the quantity of a good that can be imported over a period of time.
 Quotas are used to protect specific industries, usually new industries or those facing strong competitive pressure from foreign firms.
-U.S. import quotas take two forms.
+Canadian import quotas take two forms.
 An absolute quota fixes an upper limit on the amount of a good that can be imported during the given period.
 A tariff-rate quota permits the import of a specified quantity and then adds a high import tax once the limit is reached.

 Sometimes quotas protect one group at the expense of another.
 To protect sugar beet and sugar cane growers, for instance, the United States imposes a tariff-rate quota on the importation of sugar-a policy that has driven up the cost of sugar to two to three times world prices.
-These artificially high prices push up costs for American candy makers, some of whom have moved their operations elsewhere, taking high-paying manufacturing jobs with them.
+[22] These artificially high prices push up costs for American candy makers, some of whom have moved their operations elsewhere, taking high-paying manufacturing jobs with them.
 Life Savers, for example, were made in the United States for ninety years but are now produced in Canada, where the company saves \$9 million annually on the cost of sugar.
-122
+[23]

 An extreme form of quota is the embargo, which, for economic or political reasons, bans the import or export of certain goods to or from a specific country.
-The U. S., for example, bans nearly every commodity originating in Cuba, although this may soon change.